 GREAT MID-TIER OPTION

 Vizio makes some of the best flat-screen TVs in any size for budget shoppers, and the company makes the best 65-inch TV under $500.
-Here’s another great option in the same series that won’t break your bank, but provides plenty of picture quality and robust features.
+The Vizio P-Series Quantum X is another great option in the same series that won’t break your bank, but provides plenty of picture quality and robust features for a 75-inch TV.
 For starters, 480 local dimming zones help create strong contrast (albeit not true black) to make the picture really pop.
 And with the help of Dolby Vision HDR and HDR10, the picture quality looks remarkable across the entire 75-inch screen.
 When you add in Apple Airplay support along with Apple HomeKit, the $2,000 price tag starts to look like more and more of a steal.

 GREAT QLED OPTION